Category Archives: 1952 Films

 Perhaps Vivian Leigh, Teresa Wright, or Kim Novak might have been wiser choices.

 The story itself is compelling and interesting.
-Here we have a woman- at the turn of the twentieth century- forging ahead in an attempt to make it on her own- almost unthinkable for a woman at that time, taking menial jobs as a sewing worker in a factory to scrape by.
+Here we have a woman- at the turn of the twentieth century- forging ahead to make it on her own- almost unthinkable for a woman, taking menial jobs as a sewing worker in a factory to scrape by.

 Will true love win out for them?
 This seems to be the main aspect of the film.